 Does The Thrive Shake Work?

 The claims made for the Thrive shake mix are pretty vague, which makes answering the “does it work” question difficult to do, but I'll try.
-Since the shake has protein and fiber, it makes some sense that it would be able to “help support” lean muscle and perhaps maybe weight loss, just as other things containing protein and fiber would.
+Since the shake has protein and fiber, it makes some sense that it would be able to “help support” lean muscle and perhaps maybe weight loss, just as other things protein shakes and fiber would.
 So, I would not be surprised if some people told me it helped them lose weight.

 The bigger question though is does the Thrive shake do it better than other foods/supplements that also have protein and fiber?
 Without research, I don't think we can say either way.